 There are several levels of maintenance checks that you’ll need to schedule, including:

 - Dry preventative maintenance.
 Also known as PM A, this type of maintenance includes refilling fluids and tire pressure and inspecting and greasing major components of the truck.

 - Wet preventive maintenance.
-This type of maintenance includes everything from the dry preventative maintenance, plus an oil and filter change.
+This type of maintenance includes everything from dry preventative maintenance to an oil and filter change.

 Pay your bills on time

 Making on-time payments with your business loan helps build or maintain good credit and avoids costly fees.
-You can set up automatic payments to ensure that you don’t miss a due date.
+You can set up automatic payments from your business checking account to ensure you don’t miss a due date.
 You should also consider the seasonality of your contracts and build a reserve of funds for paying bills during down times.